Prag8855/aab/content/guides/freelance-visa.md

 **[What happens during your appointment ➞](/guides/residence-permit#go-to-your-appointment)**

 If your freelance visa is approved, you will get a second appointment to pick up your plastic residence card.
-While you wait, **you can start working**.
+While you wait, **you can start freelancing**.
 You will get [a document](/images/temporary-freelance-visa.jpg) that confirms this.[^20]

 ### 6. Get your freelance visa

 Go to your second *[[Ausländerbehörde]]* appointment and pick up your freelance visa.
-Your new freelance visa is valid for up to 3 years.[^17] If they are not sure that your business will work, you might get a shorter freelance visa.[^24]
+Your new freelance visa is valid for up to 3 years.[^17] You might get a shorter freelance visa if they are not sure that your business will work.[^24]

 **[How to pick up your freelance visa ➞](/guides/residence-permit#pick-up-your-residence-card)**